WGLE:Backdoor-free and Multi-bit Black-box Watermarking for Graph Neural Networks

-\textbf{Result Analysis.} Figure~\ref{fig:pruning} illustrates the impact of various pruning ratios on HMS and TAC under \textit{Setting \romI} of \toolname.
-In general, both metrics degrade as the pruning ratio increases.
-Among all models, GEN on {\tt CS} exhibits the weakest robustness, where the HMS falls below the verification threshold with a pruning ratio of 60\%.
+\textbf{Result Analysis.} \textit{Pruning.} Figure~\ref{fig:pruning} illustrates the impact of varying pruning ratios on the Hamming similarity (HMS) and test accuracy (TAC) of \toolname.
+In general, both metrics degrade as the pruning ratio increases. {\tt Photo} exhibits limited robustness, with HMS dropping below the similarity threshold (0.75) at an 80\% pruning ratio.